THE WILLA LITERARY AWARD

 Download The WILLA Literary Award Guideline PDF for complete information

 Questions?
-Please contact 2024 WILLA Chair Lynn Downey at [email protected]
+Please contact 2025 WILLA Chair Laura Drake at [email protected]